mitryp/clear-formatting/README.md

 To basically format any value with this library, create a `ValueFormatter` object with a list of formats to be applied to the value.
 The formats themselves can be found in the [Formats](#formats) section of documentation above.

+Next, create a formatter object.
-Let's create a formatter that aligns the value at the center of the string with the length of 20, that filled with the dashes ' - ':
+The example formatter below aligns the value to the center of the string with the length of 20, that is filled with dashes ' - ':

 ```python
 vf = ValueFormatter(formats.Align.CENTER, formats.Width(20), formats.Fill('-'))
 ```

-Now we can use the `vf` object to format any values we need:
+Now the `vf` object can be used to format any values:

 ```python
 >>> print(vf('its a test'))  # the same as vf.format('its a test')